MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-payloads.md

 [!INCLUDE [MDO Trial banner](../includes/mdo-trial-banner.md)]

-In Attack simulation training in Microsoft 365 E5 or Microsoft Defender for Office 365 Plan 2, a _payload_ is the link or attachment in the simulated phishing email message that's presented to users.
+In Attack simulation training in Microsoft 365 E5 or Microsoft Defender for Office 365 Plan 2, a _payload_ is the link, QR code (currently in Preview), or attachment in the simulated phishing email message that's presented to users.
 Attack simulation training offers a robust built-in payload catalog for the available social engineering techniques.
 However, you might want to create custom payloads that work better for your organization.

 For getting started information about Attack simulation training, see [Get started using Attack simulation training](attack-simulation-training-get-started.md).